The Armidale School: History

-The Armidale School was founded in 1894 as a boarding school, primarily for the sons of the gentry.
-However, the origins of the school can be traced to 1838 when Patrick Grant, a magistrate at Maitland, conceived the idea of a proprietary school for boys in the Hunter Valley.
-This idea was taken up by prominent members of the Church of England in the northern districts of New South Wales, and £500 was obtained from the Society for Promoting Christian Knowledge, as a result of the efforts of the first (and only) Bishop of Australia, William Grant Broughton.
-In 1840, a site for the school was purchased at Honeysuckle Point in Newcastle.
-Nothing more came of the plan until the appointment of William Tyrrell as the first Bishop of Newcastle in 1846.
-The property was transferred to Tyrrell, and in 1854, the land was resumed by the Hunter River Railway Company.
+The Armidale School was founded in 1894 as a boarding school, mainly for the sons of the gentry.
+The school's origins can be traced to 1838, when Patrick Grant, a magistrate at Maitland, initially conceived the idea of a proprietary school for boys in the Hunter Valley.
+This idea was taken up by prominent members of the Church of England in the northern districts of New South Wales, and £500 was obtained from the Society for Promoting Christian Knowledge.
+This was the result of the efforts of the first (and only) Bishop of Australia, William Grant Broughton.
+A site for the school was purchased at Honeysuckle Point in Newcastle in 1840.
+The property was transferred to William Tyrrell (the first Bishop of Newcastle) in 1846.
+Finally, in 1854, the land was resumed by the Hunter River Railway Company.

-By 1877, the school had still not been established, and Bishop William Tyrrell began to push the matter further.
-Subsequently, a plan was drawn up and land was selected at Blandford, near Murrurundi.
-In 1881, it was determined that the plan to build the school at Blandford was not affordable, and a suggestion was made that it should be built on the New England Tablelands at Armidale.
-The additional capital required, to the amount of £6,000, was raised by James Ross, Archdeacon of Armidale, and his leading laymen.
+By 1877, the school had still not been established, and Tyrrell continued advocating for the school's establishment.
+Thus, a plan was created with land selected at Blandford, near Murrurundi.
+In 1881, it was determined that the Blandford plan was too costly, and a suggestion was made that instead it should be built on the New England Tablelands at Armidale.
+The additional required capital of £6,000 was raised by James Ross, Archdeacon of Armidale, and his leading laymen.

-On 5 June 1891, the New England Proprietary School Limited (NEPS) was incorporated with 100-pound shares, offered at £50 each, allowing each shareholder to nominate one pupil for each share purchased.
-The directors purchased 20 acre in Armidale in September 1891, adding to the 10 acre obtained in 1889.